 What is an apnea monitor?
 An apnea monitor is a device that measures how well you breathe.
-Caregivers read the information collected by the device to plan treatment.
+Healthcare providers read the information collected by the device to plan treatment.
 Sleep apnea is a condition that causes you to stop breathing one or more times while you sleep.
 You may stop breathing for 5 to 20 seconds, and wake up several times to catch your breath.

 Why is an apnea monitor used?
 An apnea monitor measures air flow to your lungs and the amount of oxygen in your blood.
 The monitor will show how many times you had apnea, and how long you stopped breathing each time.
 Your breathing rate and heart's electrical activity are also measured.
 The apnea monitor may be needed for any of the following reasons: